 Edinburgh Street Pastors is an independent registered charity in Scotland, No. SC043582

-Looking to host a private, corporate, charity or fundraising event, we can help.
-From simply booking comedians to full event management, including venue hire, PA, lighting, tickets, catering, finding suitable venues.
+If you're looking to host a private, corporate, charity or fundraising event, we can help.
+From simply booking comedians to full event management, including venue hire, PA, lighting, tickets, catering, and finding suitable venues.

-If you are interested then go to out staff application page for more information.
+If you are interested then go to our staff application page for more information.